crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 - `"overflow"`: Detect integer overflows (only available in Solidity 0.8.0 or greater).
 - `"exploration"`: Run contract code without executing any tests.

+Review the [testing modes tutorial](./basic/testing-modes.md) to select the one most suitable to your project.

 ## `testLimit`

 | Type | Default | Available in | CLI equivalent   |
 | ---- | ------- | ------------ | ---------------- |
 | Int  | `50000` | \*           | `--test-limit N` |

-Number of sequences of transactions to generate during testing.
+Number of transactions to generate during testing.
+The campaign will stop when the `testLimit` is reached or if a `timeout` is set and the execution time exceeds it.

 ## `seqLen`